pradip-data/World-Merchandise-Trade/README.md

-# 🌍 Global Trade Analysis using ChatGPT AI, Google BigQuery & Python
+# 🌍Global Merchandise Trade (1947-2023) Analysis using ChatGPT AI, Google BigQuery & Python

 ## 📌 Project Overview
-This project leverages **ChatGPT AI, Google BigQuery, and Python** to analyze and visualize **global trade data**.
-It extracts insights from a dataset containing trade indicators across multiple countries, products, and years.
-The results are presented through **Python-based visualizations** and a structured **PDF report**.
+This project analyzes global merchandise trade trends from 1947 to 2023, with a primary focus on India's trade performance.
+The dataset is sourced from Google BigQuery and consists of indicators such as exports, imports, total trade, and trade deficit for different countries.
+The analysis leverages Google BigQuery for data extraction, Python for visualization, and ChatGPT AI for insights generation.**.

+## 📊 Key Objectives

+- Analyze India's **exports, imports, total trade, and trade deficit** over time.
+- Compare India's trade performance against global leaders.
+- Identify key trade trends, challenges, and opportunities for improvement.
+-
+## 📊 Key Questions Analyzed

+1.How has global trade evolved from 1947 to 2023?
+2.What is India’s trade performance in exports, imports, and total trade?
+3.How has India’s trade deficit changed over time?
+4.How does India compare with top exporting and importing nations?
+5.What are the key challenges in India’s trade landscape?
+6.What strategies can improve India’s trade competitiveness?

 ## 📊 Key Features
 ✅ **BigQuery for Data Extraction** – Query and fetch trade data from Google BigQuery.